Was Terri dying?

 Was this a private family matter?

-No. Michael Schiavo chose to take the matter out of the realm of privacy by introducing it to the courts in 1998.
-It was Terri’s family who reached out to Congress for help in saving her life.
-Michael had essentially already started a new family with his fiancé and children.
+No. Michael Schiavo chose to take the matter out of the realm of privacy by introducing it to the courts in 1998, when he petitioned the courts to deny food and water to his wife.
+It was Terri’s biological family who reached out to Congress for help in saving her life.
+Further, Michael had become estranged from Terri by choosing to start a new family with a fiancé and children.

 What did the law passed by Congress actually do?